ibm-cloud-docs/data-virtualization/connecting/connect_3rd_party_tools.md

 #### Results
 {: #results3}

-The ArcCatalog component of Esri ArcGIS for Desktop is now connected to your Data Virtualization instance.
+The ArcCatalog component of Esri ArcGIS for Desktop is now connected to your {{site.data.keyword.dv_short}} instance.
 -->

 ## Data science